adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #20 Moving right along in the UX-Class.
 Already on Week 2 of the First Class.

 #21 Went up to Phoenix for the weekend.
 Still making head-way on the UX-Class.

+#22 Got a new audio-book from WSJ+.
+Making progress in the class.